binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 {linenos=off, lang=bash}
     [recon-ng][default] >

+Type:

+`help`

-Type `help` and you will be presented with the recon-ng commands.
+and you will be presented with the recon-ng commands.

 Prepend any of the commands with help or simply type the command by itself if you want to know more about the specific command.